GiulianoCTRL/Python-Sessions/basic_references.md

 string_list = [string1, string2]

 some_name = "Chad"
-# A list is not resitricted by a single type
+# A list is not restricted by a single type
 mixed_list = [some_name, "Mountain top", 145, 77.774, True]
 # This means we can also have a list of lists (nested)
 all_lists = [numbers, [names, string_list], mixed_list, some_name, True]